-6. What do we need to submit for product artwork approval?
+4. What do we need to submit for product artwork approval?
 Colour proofs are too expensive to send in.
 Can we send in the Final Artwork for approval?

 A final artwork in colour is acceptable.
 The exact duplicate of the design as well as the colours allocated for the actual printouts of the packaging are to be submitted for approval before mass production.
-You are advised that packaging should not be mass printed before approval because should there be any changes required, products may have to be withdrawn and the packaging of these products will then have to be reprinted.
+You are advised that packaging should not be mass printed before approval because should there be any changes required, sticker labels may be required to be pasted over the packaging and the packaging of these products will have to be reprinted.

-7. Can we have a more specific set of standards for the permitted artwork for packaging and advertising?
+5. Can we have a more specific set of standards for the permitted artwork for packaging and advertising?
 Can we be informed of the dos and don'ts for our packaging and advertising artwork?